bigchaindb/BEPs/5/README.md

 ## Copyright Waiver

 _To the extent possible under law, the person who associated CC0 with this work_ (Troy McConaghy, editor) _has waived all copyright and related or neighboring rights to this work._

-## The Process to Change this BEP

-There's a process to change this BEP.
-It's the same for all BEPs.
-See [2/COSS](https://github.com/bigchaindb/BEPs/tree/master/2).